 Louis is a recognized litigator specialized in: complex cross border and domestic ligation, class actions, antitrust damages litigation, corporate and commercial litigation.

 Louis Berger is admitted to the Dutch Bar Association and is among others member of the International Bar Association (IBA), the American Bar Association (ABA) and the Dutch Association for Corporate Ligation.

 Louis Berger is editor of Cartel Damages Quarterly the bureau Brandeis’ journal on cartel damage competition case law.

 An important part of Louis Berger’s practice regards class action and antitrust damages litigation.
 In these complex cases Louis’ long-term expertise in litigation come to its own right.
 Currently, Louis is involved in several antitrust damages cases, among others the so-called Trucks Cartel Case.
-In many of his case Louis works together with funders.
+In many of his cases Louis works together with funders.